-She pointed to the way in which excessive partisanship encourages MPs to shout at each other in the chamber, encourages campaigning that more resembles a marketing exercise in which speeches are little more than pre-prepared party sound bites, and ‘generally behave in a way that people outside politics would never dream of doing.’
+She pointed to the way in which excessive partisanship encourages MPs to shout at each other in the chamber, engage in campaigning that more resembles a marketing exercise in which speeches are little more than pre-prepared party sound bites, and ‘generally behave in a way that people outside politics would never dream of doing.’

-As someone who has been chosen in part because of her perceived competence, her attention to detail, her lack of a circle of political cronies, and for being the grown up in the room who focuses on actually doing things rather than merely talking about them, her line that ‘voters do not want yah-boo politics.
+As someone who has been chosen in part because of her perceived competence, her attention to detail, her lack of a circle of political cronies, and for being the grown-up in the room who focuses on actually doing things rather than merely talking about them, her line that ‘voters do not want yah-boo politics.
 They want can-do politics’ has particular resonance.

-An interesting early question will be whether her style at the despatch box will tone down those features of PMQs that the public dislike so much: the shouting, the excessive party-point scoring, and the childish behavior.
+An interesting early question will be whether her style at the despatch box will tone down those features of PMQs that the public dislike so much: the shouting, the excessive party-point scoring, and the childish behaviour.

-In the tone of her remarks one can also find an echo of her speech at the launch of her campaign earlier this week in Birmingham and then following her confirmation as party leader outside the House of Commons: the need for ambition and confidence in the country; the need to address false and extreme divisions within politics; social and economic justice; and the need for politicians to earn not just command respect.
+In the tone of her remarks one can also find an echo of her speech at the launch of her campaign earlier this week in Birmingham and then following her confirmation as party leader outside the House of Commons: the need for ambition and confidence in the country; the need to address false and extreme divisions within politics; social and economic justice; and the need for politicians to earn, not just command, respect.

 In 2003 she called for a new political settlement.
-Following the EU referendum that need is as great as ever.
-Only time will tell whether Theresa May – the can-do rather than yah boo leader – can deliver.
+Following the EU referendum, that need is as great as ever.
+Only time will tell whether Theresa May – the can-do rather than yah-boo leader – can deliver.

 I'm very grateful to the Hansard Society for inviting me to deliver its fourth annual lecture.